Drug Addiction Treatment Programs

 We take a holistic approach to recovery meaning that in order to heal the addiction, the individual’s mind, body and spirit must all be treated.
 Our drug treatment programs are designed to address all aspects of the individual’s life because relapse can stem from any area that is out of balance.

-Therapists at our treatment facilities also use different methods of therapy to reach different residents.
-Many individuals respond well to behavioural modification therapy, while others benefit from anger management therapy or stress reduction methods, such as yoga or meditation to manage their addiction.
+Counselors and clinical staff at our treatment facilities use different methods of therapy to reach different residents.
+Many individuals respond well to behavioral modification therapy, while others benefit from anger management therapy or stress reduction methods, such as yoga or meditation to manage their addiction.
 All of our therapies help retrain an individual to live a normal life without relying on their substance.

-Our addiction treatment services help treat residents who are struggling with substance abuse and individuals who may have co-occurring disorders such as depression, anxiety, grief/loss, bipolar disorder, secondary eating issues, personality disorders, mood disorders, and psychological trauma.
+Our drug treatment programs help treat residents who are struggling with substance abuse and individuals who may have co-occurring disorders such as depression, anxiety, grief/loss, bipolar disorder, secondary eating issues, personality disorders, mood disorders, and psychological trauma.

 We offer a wide range of therapies, such as psycho-drama, music therapy, mindfulness therapy, yoga, and more.

-Types of therapies that the best drug and alcohol treatment centers use:
+Types of therapies that the best drug and alcohol treatment centers use can include: